 There is no mistaking Shanghai’s skyline.
 From the soaring Oriental Pearl Tower to the sweeping Bund across the Huangpu River, Shanghai shimmers with possibility.
 We invite you to experience first-hand all that this exciting city has to offer.

-Shanghai is an economic and cultural hub of more than 18 million people.
+Shanghai is an economic and cultural hub of more than 22 million people.
 You will learn and communicate in Mandarin and English, while being exposed to the local Shanghai dialect—just one example of the many unique languages and cultures that exist in different regions throughout the country.

 While in Shanghai, study the diversity and impact that international influences from all over the globe have on Chinese culture.
 Witness how globalization affects Shanghai and develop a greater understanding of how China’s influence is increasingly affecting the world.

 Shanghai will be your classroom.
 Discover the eclectic mix of Eastern and Western influences in the city’s architecture.
 Explore the Yuyuan Gardens in the Old City to get a sense of Shanghai’s past.
 Drink at one of the city’s many tea houses.
 Comparative course-related excursions to Tokyo (fall) or Hong Kong (spring) put the city’s powerful global and historical influence into context.

 We want you to feel at home in China, so we do everything we can to help you integrate into life in Shanghai.
-From partner university courses to unique field study trips, we will help you explore Shanghai in its local, regional, and global contexts.
+From relevant coursework to unique course-related excursions—including visits to businesses, NGOs, and research institutions—we help you explore Shanghai in its local, regional, and global contexts.
 As China’s financial powerhouse, Shanghai provides an environment for learning not only about China, but also about Asia and the world at large.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.